 The light and fluffy texture on the inside with the crispy outside will be perfect for kids and adults.
 The waffle iron has extra deep pockets which mean that there is plenty of surface area for the crispy outside to become brown.

 8. Waffle Bowl Irons

 You don’t need any special batter to make a thick, tender, fluffy waffle.
-You can make the bowl and then fill it up with delicious fruit, crispy chick, ice cream, butter and syrup, hash browns, sausages, or anything else that you love!
-They take chicken waffle tacos to a whole another level!
+You can make the bowl and then fill it up with fruit, crispy chicken, ice cream, butter and syrup, hash browns, sausages, or anything else that you love — they take chicken waffle tacos to a whole another level!

-The waffle iron cooks the batter in a neat bowl shape which you can add any topping too.
+The waffle iron cooks the batter in a neat bowl shape which you can add any topping to.
 The crispy outside with the soft interior pairs well with just about anything.
-The waffle bowl mold is also removable, which means you can get to clean up efficiently.
+The waffle bowl mold is also removable, which means you get to clean up efficiently.

 9. Vertical Waffle Irons

 The traditional way of making waffles is now being challenged by the vertical waffle maker.
 This waffle iron takes up a lot less space on the counter, which means you can have it out and ready to go whenever you like.

 You can use the measuring scoop to fill the batter till the fine line so that you can have evenly cooked waffles, whenever you like.
 There is no chance of underfilling the waffle iron or coming up with uneven waffles.

 Everybody loves waffles as much as they love pancakes.
 This pancake/waffle maker ensures that you can make both every morning.
 The waffles come out in a delicious Belgian style, and the pancake plates produce a fluffy stack of pancakes whenever you like.